-Influenza can also be harmful for your baby.
+Influenza can also be harmful to your baby.
 When you get the influenza vaccine during pregnancy, you can pass protective antibodies to your baby that can help protect your baby for several months after birth.
 This is important because babies can get really sick from influenza but can’t get the vaccine until they are six months old.
-If you did not receive the influenza vaccine during pregnancy, you should be given it as soon as possible post-partum, preferably before discharge from hospital.
+If you did not receive the influenza vaccine during pregnancy, you should get it as soon as possible after your baby is born and preferably before discharge from the hospital.

 What is the best time to get the influenza vaccine?

 The influenza (flu) vaccine is recommended and provided for free for pregnant women during the influenza season (usually from October to April each year).
-For best protection, you should get immunized as soon as possible during influenza season.
+For best protection, you should get immunized as soon as possible during the influenza season.

 Is the influenza vaccine safe in pregnancy?

 Pregnant women should receive the inactivated influenza vaccine (given by injection).
 There is good evidence to show the inactivated influenza (flu) vaccine is safe for pregnant women and their babies.